 Things to consider when choosing a harness

-As harnesses vary considerably, here are some pointers on things to look for when choosing one for your dog.
+As harnesses vary considerably, here are some pointers on looking for when choosing one for your dog.

 Length of straps

-As dogs vary so much in shape and size, consider looking at the length of the straps and if using an overhead harness, the depth of the neck section.
-Dogs with deep chests tend to be more of a challenge to fit well for a harness so adjustable straps are very handy.
+As dogs vary so much in shape and size, look at the length of the straps and points of adjustability.
+For an overhead harness, the depth of the neck section is also crucial.

 D or O ring position

-Harnesses come with either a D or O shaped ring.
-These can be positioned on the top of the harness usually just behind the shoulder blades or on the front of the harness in the middle of the chest.
-Ensure that they are stitched securely and that they are in the centre of the straps.
+Harnesses come with either a D or O-shaped ring positioned on the top of the harness, usually just behind the shoulder blades or on the front of the harness in the middle of the chest.
+Ensure that they are stitched securely and that they are in the center of the straps.

 How to measure your dog

-- Girth; Measure around your dog’s middle, just behind its front legs, it should be the widest part of his chest.
+- Girth; Measure around your dog’s body just behind the front legs.
+It should be the widest part of your dog’s chest.

-- Chest; Measure around your dog’s neck from the top of its breastbone all the way round.
+- Chest; Measure around your dog’s neck.
+Start at the top of the breastbone and all the way around.

-Even though these two measurements are commonly used, there is no standard sizing guide for harnesses.
-If your dog is large in one type of harness it does not necessarily mean that he will be a large in any other type.
+Even though these two measurements are common, there is no standard sizing guide for harnesses.
+If your dog is a large size in one type of harness, it does not necessarily mean that he will be large in any other kind.

 Why a proper fit is important

-Just like having badly fitting clothes, a badly fitted harness can be very uncomfortable for your dog.
-Not only can it cause rubbing and soreness especially under the armpits, it can also affect the way that your dog moves.
+Just like having badly fitting clothes, a poorly fitted harness can be very uncomfortable for your dog.
+Not only can it cause rubbing and soreness, especially under the armpits, but it can also affect how your dog moves.

 How should a dog harness fit?

-When fitting your dog for the harness begin with all the straps loose.
+When fitting your dog for the harness, begin with all the straps loose.
 Adjust the straps evenly and aim to get a harness that feels snug but not tight.
-You should be able to get two fingers comfortably between the harness and your dog, just like fitting a collar.
+You should be able to get two fingers between your dog and the harness, just like fitting a standard collar.

 Signs of a poor fit

-If you notice any of the following, then the harness may not be fitted correctly:
+If you notice any of the following, then your dog’s harness may not be fitted correctly;

 - Sore armpits or chest

-- Bare patches appearing or difference in fur where the straps sit
+- Bare patches or difference in the fur where the straps sit

-- Back of the harness rotating easily from side to side
+- The back piece of the harness rotating or moving from side to side

-- A change in gait or way that your dog moves
+- A change in gait or the way your pet moves

 How to fit a dog harness – Recommendations

 There are many advantages of using a harness for both you and especially for your dog.
-With so many great ones to choose from it can be overwhelming.
-Stick to the basics, is it easier for you to use an overhead one or get your dog to step into one.
+With so many great ones to choose from, it can be overwhelming.